krenalis/krenalis/doc/src/developers/app.md

 # App Connectors

-App connectors allow to connect to cloud apps, such as klaviyo, Salesforce, or Mailchimp, to import and export users and groups and to send events.
+App connectors allow to connect to apps, such as klaviyo, Salesforce, or Mailchimp, to import and export users and groups and to dispatch events.

 App connectors, like other types of connectors, are written in Go.
 A connector is a Go module that implements specific functions and interfaces.